-To become a CFA agent, you must pass Levels 1, 2, and 3 of the Chartered Financial Analyst Exam.
+To become a CFA®, you must pass Levels 1, 2, and 3 of the Chartered Financial Analyst Exam®.
 You will be tested on a range of topics that are relevant to the coveted position.
-But what exactly are the differences in terms of structure and material between the different exam levels?
+But what exactly are the differences in terms of structure and material between the different CFA exam levels?

 This level focuses on basic concepts of tools, ethical and professional standards, investment valuation, and portfolio management.
-The ethics are a big part of this level and the remainder of the CFA exam (Levels 1, 2, and 3).
-You will have to know the code of ethics, professional standards, and the Global Investment Performance Standards (GIPS) to be able to answer the many questions this section.
+Ethics are a big part of this level and the remainder of the CFA® exam (Levels 1, 2, and 3).
+You will have to know the code of ethics, professional standards, and the Global Investment Performance Standards (GIPS) to be able to answer the many questions in this section.
 Depending on how you perform on all other topics, your score on ethics could decide whether you pass or fail.

 A lot of Level 1 will test you on financial reporting and analysis.
 Again, you want to build a solid foundation in this area during your studies to ensure you will do well on the subsequent levels.
-You will be asked to interpret the three financial statements (balance sheet, income statement, and cash flow), and understand the ratios and other complex concepts like revenue recognition, inventory analysis, long-term assets, and taxes.
+All test takers need to demonstrate an understanding of all 3 types of financial statements.
+To be specific, these are income statements, cash flow, and balance sheets.

 This level is only offered in June and is set up differently than the previous levels.
 You still have morning and afternoon test sessions, but the types of questions will be different.
 Your morning session will include 10-15 essay type questions.
 These questions may give you a situation where you must produce your own recommendation or solution.
 The afternoon session will consist of 10 item sets, like the question format of Level 2.

 Level 3 focuses on portfolio management and wealth planning, making up half the points of the entire level.
 You will have to face portfolio management concepts in both morning and afternoon sessions such as behavioral finance, risk management, and individual and institutional wealth.